ODE-Constrained Generative Modeling of Cardiac Dynamics for 12-Lead ECG Synthesis: Physiology-Based ECG Dynamical Model (EDM)

 \subsection{Model Formulation}

-The ECG waveform is effectively broken down into three major components: the P wave, the QRS complex, and the T wave.
-Each of these components is associated with a specific portion of the heart cycle, creating the typical sequence of the ECG waveform.
-The model's ability to simulate this sequence results in synthetic ECG signals that exhibit realistic PQRST morphology and the dynamic variability of heart rate.
-The core of the EDM is defined by three coupled ordinary differential equations (ODEs) which determine the trajectory $(x(t), y(t), z(t))$.
-These ODEs are formulated as follows:
+The EDM breaks the ECG down into three major components: the $P$ wave, $QRS$ complex, and $T$ wave.
+These correspond to distinct phases of the cardiac cycle, creating the canonical $PQRST$ sequence.
+The model is defined by three coupled ODEs that evolve the trajectory $(x(t), y(t), z(t))$:

-where $\alpha_i$, $\beta_i$, and $\theta_i$ represent the amplitude, width, and center parameters of the Gaussian terms associated with each characteristic waveform.
-The parameter $\omega$, representing the angular velocity, is integral in linking the trajectory's motion around the limit cycle to the beat-to-beat heart rate, effectively modeled as $\omega=2 \pi f $.
-These terms are pivotal in shaping the morphological features of the ECG, allowing the simulation of various cardiac conditions by adjusting these parameters.